 Children and youth in foster care face many barriers to accessing and successfully completing their education.
 They are at higher risk for experiencing short- and long-term challenges in school.
 Adverse childhood experiences of abuse, neglect and family dysfunctions are the root cause of many academic, social and behavioral problems.
 These have the potential to prevent a student from receiving the full benefits from their school and education.
-Building relationships and maintaining connections within the school environment ae essential components for students to reach their full academic potential.
+Building relationships and maintaining connections within the school environment are essential for students to reach their full academic potential.

 Our services include: